 If you need to stock up on extra plates, napkins, or glasses, the city is full of bazaars and shops that cater to this.
 Looking for the gastro-Mecca of all things kitchen-related?
 Sojourn over to Av.
 Jujuy (nope, definitely not in Palermo) and check out the massive offering of supplies.
 Fun fact: one year I was racking my brain, wondering where the meat oven thermometer I had purchased from Williams-Sonoma specifically for the purpose of Thanksgiving dinner was, I gave up and frantically sent my husband on the Subte to Av.
 Jujuy to get a very last-minute replacement.
 Of course, the original item showed up out of nowhere once we’d already carved the turkey, but hey, at least now I have a backup.

-Expat favorite Chicken Bros is hosting a special dinner with Larry Rogers, aka El Tejano on both Wednesday and Thursday.
-They’ll be serving up turkey two ways, honey baked ham, tons of sides, and all-you-can-drink wine (!!!!!!1111).
-You’ll need to reserve your space by sending an email to [email protected] and making a AR $500 deposit.
+Expat favorite Chicken Bros is hosting its now-classic special dinner on Thursday.
+They’ll be serving up turkey two ways, tons of sides – think mac and cheese, Texas mashed potatoes, sweet potato casserole, and so much more.
+Dinner costs AR $1,800 or US $30 and you’ll need to reserve your space by sending an email to [email protected] and making a AR $500 deposit.

 View this post on Instagram